30 Foods to Meal Prep on Sunday for Healthy Eating During the Week

 Instead of mashed potatoes, which have more carbohydrates and can be made with fattening cream, try making cauliflower mash.
 They taste similar to mashed potatoes and are easy to make: chop a head of cauliflower and steam it, then add to a food processor with cooked garlic and olive oil, and blend in cream cheese and Parmesan cheese.
 It's much lower in calories and carbs, and cauliflower is a great addition to your plate for some extra vitamins and nutrients, such as vitamins B6, C, and K.

-Instead of ingesting empty calories and refined carbs from regular spaghetti, try making some delicious spaghetti squash.
-It's very simple to make: just slice a spaghetti squash in half, scoop out the seeds, bake it in the oven at 400 degrees for 30-45 minutes, and scrape out the insides.
-You'll notice that the inside comes out in a spaghetti-like texture, so no need to pull out a spiralizer!
-Squash also has much more nutritional value than regular pasta, since it's low-carb and packed with potassium and vitamin B6.
+Instead of consuming empty calories and refined carbs from regular spaghetti, try making some delicious spaghetti squash.
+Slice the squash in half, scoop out the seeds, bake it in the oven at 400 degrees for about 30 minutes, then scrape out the insides.
+You'll notice that the flesh already has a spaghetti-like texture, so no need to pull out a spiralizer!
+Squash has much more nutritional value than regular pasta, since it's low-carb and packed with potassium and vitamin B6.

-Salmon is a healthy dinner option, especially if you can get your hands on wild-caught salmon (it has more healthy omega-3 fats than it's farm-raised counterpart).
-Add this lean seafood to any of your next meal prep dishes, such as pasta or salads, or make it the star of your plate with steamed veggies and brown rice on the side.
-But be sure to save it for dinner; your coworkers probably won't appreciate you heating up salmon in the work microwave.
+Salmon is a healthy dinner option, especially if you can get your hands on wild-caught salmon (it has more healthy omega-3 fats than its farm-raised counterpart).
+Add it to any of your next meal prep dishes, such as pasta or salads, or make it the star of your plate with steamed veggies and brown rice on the side.

-Grilled shrimp is an excellent source of protein without all of the saturated fat of other meat options.
+Grilled shrimp is an excellent source of protein and keeps well in the fridge for a couple of days.
 This low-fat and low-calorie option (only 120 calories per serving) is great for your next meal prep: you can add it to some spaghetti squash or eat it on its own with a side of steamed veggies.

 Trail mix is another great snack you can prep for the week.
 But, you should be careful with how many sugary additives you put into your homemade trail mix.
 Try sticking to a medley of nuts and seeds, and add only one or two sweet ingredients (like dark chocolate chips or raisins) to keep your snack low in the calorie and sugar departments.